openforis/arena/README.md

 ## Open Arena in the browser

-Open this address in your browser: http://localhost:9090
+Once you started Arena with the previous command, you can open this address in your browser: http://localhost:9090

 If the installation process was successful, the Arena login form should appear.

 # Documentation

-You can find the Arena documentation in the [OpenForis website](https://openforis.org/tools/arena/)
+You can find the Arena documentation in the [Open Foris website](https://openforis.org/tools/arena/).

 ### License